1kevinvh/kevinho.github.io/README.md

 - Analyzed resort performance to identify pricing and operational strategies, contributing to 18% YoY revenue growth on key site types.
 - Monitored daily metrics and KPIs (RevPAR, ADR, Occupancy), identifying anomalies and informing management in real time.
 - Delivered Ad-Hoc reporting upon management request.
+- Designed and implemented a retail reporting framework to monitor and price dead inventory, resulting in a 64% year-over-year reduction in obsolete stock within the first year of deployment.
+- Collaborated cross-functionally with construction, legal, marketing, and operations teams to streamline project execution, ensure compliance, and support cohesive go-to-market strategies

 **Business Operations Analyst**